lucasconstantino/SassySkeleton/source/README.md

 This directory is where you should put the files Compass should compile.

-Each file in this directory - save the ones you might put and "_" prefix on - will generate a compiled file at the CSS directory on level above this skeleton's root.
+Each file in this directory - save the ones you might put and "_" prefix on - will generate a compiled file at the CSS directory, one level this skeleton's root.

 ## File contents